 Blueberry Heart Pie Pops

-- 1 sheet pie dough (I buy this, and they come frozen 2 in a box)
+- 1 sheet pie dough I buy this, and it comes frozen 2 in a box

-- 1 1/2 cup frozen blueberries (use frsh or frozen)
+- 1 1/2 cup frozen blueberries use fresh or frozen

 - 2-3 tablespoons water